akuivan/chatForumApp/README.md

 #### 12.12

-All the features previously mentioned above in description are have been created and some have been fixed.
-Appearance has also been modified and code has been  refactored and separated into different modules to a certain extent.
+All the features previously mentioned above in the beginning of description have been created and some have been fixed.
+Appearance has also been modified and code refactored and separated into different modules to a certain extent.

 ##### How to test [this app](https://tshoha-chatforumapp.herokuapp.com) on Heroku
 1. To test users, you can create your own account(s) or use Pekka (password: kissa123)